Kaaterskill Falls: Access

-While the falls are on public land, until recently they can only be reached via the Kaaterskill Falls Trail, a state-maintained yellow-blazed path running 0.4 mile (650 m) uphill from New York State Route 23A, the only road through the clove.
+While the falls are on public land, until recently they could only be reached via the Kaaterskill Falls Trail, a state-maintained yellow-blazed path running 0.4 mile (650 m) uphill from New York State Route 23A, the only road through the clove.
 This presented two safety problems.
 First, the trail itself climbs rather steeply from the road, along the sometimes steep and rocky slopes alongside the creek.

 Second, the trail is served by two parking lots along 23A, both of which require a walk of at least 0.2 mile (400 m) to reach the trailhead at Bastion Falls, just above 23A at a bend in the road.
 Due to both the rugged surrounding terrain and the limitations placed on Forest Preserve land by the state constitution, New York's Department of Transportation (DOT) has been unable to expand the narrow shoulder on either side of the road, requiring that visitors walk very close to high-speed traffic, including trucks, some of which are in the middle of descending a pronounced grade.

 These concerns were alleviated by completion in 2016 of trail improvements to allow access from the Laurel House trailhead.
 These include a wheelchair accessible gravel path to an overlook platform, a 115-foot hiking bridge over Spruce Creek, and a new foot trail with stone staircase down to the middle pool, creating a link between the top and bottom of the falls.

+Access to the falls was closed during the onset of the COVID-19 pandemic to minimize potential transmission of the virus.
+When it reopened later that spring, the area experienced a significant increase in tourism, resulting in parking issues on Route 23A and littering in and around the Falls.
+Addressing the issue was made complicated by the fact that Route 23A is maintained by the NYS Department of Transportation and the land is owned by NYS Department of Environmental Conservation.
+The Town of Hunter began towing illegally parked vehicles on Route 23A to reduce traffic and pedestrian safety hazards, while advocating for visitors to park at safer locations.
+Further restrictions were implemented with the closure of the Molly Smith parking lot, located above the base of the Kaaterskill Falls trail on Route 23A, in May 2021.
+This lot continues to be closed seasonally as of May 2024.